 HealtheConnections in a non-for-profit organization that supports the meaningful use of health information exchange and technology adoption, and the use of community health data and best practices to enable Central New York stakeholders to transform and improve patient care, improve population health and lower health care costs.
 Through a partnership with HealtheConnections, Healthy Monday Syracuse works to expand its reach to surrounding counties to assist in the development with Healthy Monday initiatives, like the Monday Mile.

 The Madison County Rural Health Council, Inc. (MCRHC) was established in April 2013 by a consortium of organizations representing the largest providers of health and social services in the county.
-Healthy Monday Syracuse has partnered with the MCRHC to develop a county-wide Monday Mile initiative with walking trails planned for Canastota, Oneida, Morrisville, Stockbridge/Munnsville and Brookfield.
+Healthy Monday Syracuse partners with the MCRHC on a county-wide Monday Mile initiative with walking trails in Canastota, Oneida, Morrisville, Stockbridge/Munnsville, Brookfield and DeRuyter.
 This initiative encourages residents to get active by walking and supports efforts to reduce the incidence of childhood obesity and adult diabetes.